zaiisao/Documentation/en/Signaling/product_signaling.md

 title: Agora Signaling Overview
 description:
 platform: All Platforms
-updatedAt: Mon Nov 25 2019 03:50:16 GMT+0800 (CST)
+updatedAt: Mon Apr 20 2020 04:38:43 GMT+0800 (CST)
 ---
 # Agora Signaling Overview
 The Agora Signaling SDK is based on the TCP protocol and provides a stable messaging channel for you to implement real-time communication scenarios.

 > Agora has launched the Agora RTM (Real-time Messaging) SDK to provide more reliable, scalable, and global real-time messaging services.
 It is designed as a substitute for the Agora Signaling SDK.
-For more design information of the Agora RTM SDK, click [here](https://docs.agora.io/en/Real-time-Messaging/RTM_product?platform=All%20Platforms).
-To migrate from the legacy Signaling SDK to the Agora RTM SDK, see [Signaling vs. Agora RTM SDK](https://docs.agora.io/en/Real-time-Messaging/RTM_vs_signaling_android?platform=Android).
+For more design information of the Agora RTM SDK, click [here](https://docs.agora.io/en/Real-time-Messaging/product_rtm?platform=All%20Platforms).
+To migrate from the legacy Signaling SDK to the Agora RTM SDK, see [Signaling vs. Agora RTM SDK](https://docs.agora.io/en/Real-time-Messaging/rtm_signaling_android?platform=Android).

 ## Functions